 We expect that our cash requirements will continue to increase in future periods due to development costs associated with TOCOSOL Paclitaxel and other product candidates.
 We estimate that existing cash, cash equivalents and marketable securities, in addition to payments pending and cost sharing arrangements under our Collaboration and License Agreement with Schering AG, will be sufficient to fund operations through at least the end of the first quarter of 2007.
 We will need additional capital to complete the development of TOCOSOL Paclitaxel, fund our obligations under the collaborative license agreement with Schering, fund the development of other product candidates and support our continuing operations.
-In addition to the supportive trials Sonus plans to conduct, it is anticipated that we will collaboration and License Agreement with Schering on additional studies.
+In addition to the supportive trials Sonus plans to conduct, it is anticipated that we will collaborate with Schering on additional studies.
 Under the terms of the Collaboration and License Agreement with Schering, we are also obligated to fund 50% of the costs of certain studies conducted by Schering for the U.S. The exact cost and timing of these studies is yet to be finalized.
-Our current estimate for the total cost of the Phase 3 clinical trial are difficult to determine with accuracy and these costs may vary significantly depending upon regulatory and other matters that are not within our control.
+Our current estimate for the total cost of the Phase 3 trial is between \$45 million and \$50 million.
+However, the scope, timing and costs of the Phase 3 clinical trial are difficult to determine with accuracy and these costs may vary significantly depending upon regulatory and other matters that are not within our control.
 Should our clinical data support an NDA submission based on the primary endpoint of objective response rate, we anticipate that the NDA could be submitted within 12 months after conclusion of patient enrollment.
 Our future capital requirements depend on many factors including:

-- our ability to obtain and timing of payments under corporate partner agreements; - our ability to obtain and timing of capital funding under equity or debt financing agreements; - timing and costs of preclinical development, clinical trials and regulatory approvals; - timing and amount of costs to support our obligations under the Collaboration and License Agreement with Schering AG; - entering into new collaborative or product license agreements; - timing and costs of technology transfer associated with manufacturing and supply agreements; and - costs related to obtaining, defending and enforcing patents.
+- our ability to obtain and timing of payments under corporate partner agreements; - our ability to obtain and timing of capital funding under equity or debt financing agreements; - timing and costs of preclinical development, clinical trials and regulatory approvals; - · timing and amount of costs to support our obligations under the Collaboration and License Agreement with Schering AG; - entering into new collaborative or product license agreements; - · timing and costs of technology transfer associated with manufacturing and supply agreements; and - costs related to obtaining, defending and enforcing patents.